-This will occur in the first 3 months of opening.
+This will occur in the first three months of opening.
 You will need to expect this to be a crazy time.
-No one really knows how things are going to be.
+No one knows how things are going to be.

 So, I have two tips:

-- One way of making it a little bearable will be to booking patients into the appointment diary in a strategic and planned manner.
+- One way of making it a little bearable will be to book patients into the appointment diary in a strategic and planned manner.
 We call this Diary Engineering.
-Plan where and when you need to book certain types of patient so that you can have enough time for surgery turnaround or donning/doffing procedures of PPE.
+Plan where and when you need to secure certain types of patient so that you can have enough time for surgery turnaround or donning/doffing procedures of PPE.

-- I would suggest that you have team training with everyone before you plan to open so that you can organise and role-play out exactly how you will all work together.
-There is nothing more stressful than having to think up what to do on the spot, when you could have given it some thought beforehand.
+- I would suggest that you have team training with everyone before you plan to open so that you can organise and role-play exactly how you will all work together.
+There is nothing more stressful than thinking up what to do on the spot when you could have given it some thought beforehand.

 Phase 2: Gradual decline in Production

-This will occur over the course of the next 8 months.
+This will occur over the course of the next eight months.

 It is characterised by a decrease in demand since you will then have completed most of the treatments associated with the pent up demand.

-Also, as patients begin to ease into “normality” of living with the coronavirus they may not see dentistry as an urgent need.
-As this occurs you may see a drop in revenue if you are not able to market for new patients.
+Also, as patients begin to ease into the “normality” of living with the coronavirus, they may not see dentistry as an urgent need.
+As this occurs, you may see a drop in revenue if you cannot market for new patients.
 This is the critical stage at which a renewed intensity of focus on Leadership, Marketing and Sales is going to be vital in maintaining productivity.
 This will only occur with ongoing efforts in establishing updated growth systems.